- Dachshund Back Problems

 While there are specific Dachshund diseases that are most common, any health problem can be alarming and will need to be addressed with your veterinarian.
 Keep your Dachshund at their ideal body weight and condition and ensure they are getting at least the recommended amount of exercise each day.

-Your Dachshund is most likely a beloved family member and just like other family members, they do need preventative care to ensure that any changes in their health is caught early and treated accordingly.
+Your Dachshund is most likely a beloved family member and just like other family members, they do need preventative care to ensure that any changes in their health are caught early and treated accordingly.
 Dachshund illnesses can cause stress and worry, so it is always best to do a full hands-on physical exam of your dog at least once a day.

 Supplements for their joints, especially the spine, are beneficial when your Doxie reaches maturity.
 I generally add a joint supplement to all my Dachshunds by the time they reach 2 years old.